qwename/discord.tcl/README.md

 ### Status

 - Can only connect to the Gateway
+- Tracks users, guilds, DM channels
 - Callbacks can be registered for all Dispatch events
-- Event callbacks not implemented: Presence Update, Typing Start, User Settings Update, User Update, Voice State Update, Voice Server Update.
+- Event callbacks not implemented: Typing Start, User Settings Update, Voice State Update, Voice Server Update.
 - Internal HTTP request procedure ready.

 ### Libraries